module Scheduling:sig..end

 Cancelling the future will kill the subprocess

-typeprocess_status =
+typeprocess_status =int

 val popen : ?on_res:('a * process_status) or_error